ibm-cloud-docs/Registry/registry_data_portability.md

 ## Exported data formats
 {: #data-portability-data-formats}

 Container images are exported from {{site.data.keyword.registryshort_notm}} as either Docker Manifest v2 images or OCI images, depending on what format was used to upload them.
-No conversion is required to move existing container images to another OCI compliant registry.
+No conversion is required to move existing container images to another OCI-compliant registry.

 ## Data ownership
 {: #data-portability-ownership}